-Our Service Settings Activities The hazards related to COVID-19 infection when those activities happen Factors that increase risk of infection/transmission Who is impacted (which groups of clients/ staff/ others)?
-Which Tiers of Work?
+Our Service Settings Activities The hazards related to COVID-19 infection when those activities happen Factors that increase risk of infection/ transmission Who is impacted (which groups of clients/ staff/ others)?
+Which Tiers of Work ?
 What is the inherent risk rating (if you do nothing)?
 Low / medium/ high / critical What reduces/ controls the risk and is it in place?
 What is the risk rating with controls in place?
 Low / medium/ high / critical Does risk remain for the people impacted?
 Y/N Is vaccination identified as an additional, practical and necessary way of controlling / reducing the risk?
-Y/N Other risks associated with managing COVID-19 risk Additional controls in support of policy/ implications BUZ Centre - Neighbour hood centre 1:1 crisis counselling face to face Transmission of COVID client to worker or worker to client Community transmission Small meeting rooms - may not know previous user Vaccination status of Casework team (FW Tier 2) Critical Hygiene protocols for meeting rooms Masks Physical distancing Screen for symptoms High Υ Y - noting that client and worker feedback indicates outdoors meeting is not an option on privacy Fewer clients seen each day because of cleaning gap between sessions Offer telephone or outdoors meetings Enforce room booking protocols

-BUZ Centre - Neighbour hood centre Team meetings and administrati on etc Community transmission Or worker/work er infection Public access to shared facilities/ bathrooms indoors Casework team may All staff based in office (FW Tier 3) plus Casework team (Tier 2) and Peer Facilitators High Co-tenants have agreed policies re masks and hygiene in high contact areas Medium Y grounds, and that face to face counselling strongly preferred Y - noting public access to shared space and shared facilities and current high rate of One team member working from home - unable to access office Policy to stay at home if any symptoms in place Health promotion work with unvaccinate (Vols) (Tier 3) Health promotion transmission in the LGA re jabs within d people Note - One posters in in the Edit Centre ' ' team community member unvaxed languages (medical) Check-in (medical) Screen for symptoms Community parent Peer led groups held Community transmission Shared facilities/ Peer facilitators High Social distancing if Medium Υ Y - noting the group Costs increase Health promotion support in + indoors (vol) only book spend a long booking re jabs to groups community Client to Small Clients large rooms time larger rooms wider facilities worker children C together and community Worker to unvaxed Vaccination Cap group sizes to 6 current high rate of and volunteers client Client to status of 51265 10 0 transmission volunteers client clients Screen for in the LGA CHETT unknown symptoms 25. ( Meetings last 90 mins.
+Y/N Other risks associated with managing COVID-19 risk Additional controls in support of policy/ implications BUZ Centre - Neighbour hood centre 1:1 crisis counselling face to face Transmission of COVID client to worker or worker to client Community transmission Small meeting rooms - may not know previous user Vaccination status of Casework team (FW Tier 2) Critical Hygiene protocols for meeting rooms Masks Physical distancing Screen for symptoms High Ŷ Y - noting that client and worker feedback indicates outdoors meeting is not an option on privacy Fewer clients seen each day because of cleaning gap between sessions Offer telephone or outdoors meetings Enforce room booking protocols clients unknown grounds, and that face to face counselling strongly preferred BUZ Centre - Neighbour hood centre Team meetings and administrati on etc Community transmission Or worker/work er infection Public access to shared facilities/ bathrooms indoors Casework team may work with unvaccinate d people All staff based in office (FW Tier 3) plus Casework team (Tier 2) and Peer Facilitators (Vols) (Tier 3) Note - One team member unvaxed (medical) High Co-tenants have agreed policies re masks and hygiene in high contact areas Health promotion posters in community languages Check-in Screen for symptoms Medium Y Y - noting public access to shared space and shared facilities and current high rate of transmission in the LGA One team member working from home - unable to access office Policy to stay at home if any symptoms in place Health promotion re jabs within Centre Community parent support groups Peer led groups held in community facilities Community transmission + Client to worker Worker to client Client to client Shared facilities/ indoors Small children unvaxed Vaccination status of clients unknown Meetings last 90 mins.
+Peer facilitators (vol) Clients High Social distancing if only book large rooms Cap group sizes to 6 Screen for symptoms Medium Y Y - noting the group spend a long time together and current high rate of transmission in the LGA Costs increase booking larger rooms Health promotion re jabs to wider community and volunteers

-^{}COVID-19 can be a life threatening condition, and all risks of exposure considered to risk major / extreme harm, vaccination may reduce the severity of the infection if other controls are not sufficient.
+COVID-19 can be a life threatening condition, and all risks of exposure considered to risk major / extreme harm, vaccination may reduce the severity of the infection if other controls are not sufficient.